Hebrew Roots: Christology

 While there is no unified Christology in the Hebrew Roots movement, many within the movement reject the Trinity, while also accepting the deity of Jesus.
 Others within the movement take a humanistic approach, believing Jesus to be a divinely-appointed prophet and Messiah of a completely human nature.
 Some groups hold to beliefs similar to Docetism, and Nestorianism.

 Some within the movement endorse the doctrines of Arianism.
-Among them are personalities like Sean Griffin of the YouTube channel Kingdom in Context (KIC), who has participated in many online debates with Trinitarians over the subject.
-Griffin differs from classical Arianism in his belief that the Father has a physical body rather than being made of an incorporeal substance.

 Holidays and observances

 One of the more identifiable elements of the Hebrew Roots Movement is its observance of Jewish Biblical holidays.
 Members of the movement often reject Christian holidays such as Christmas and Easter, which they regard as pagan.
 Members also generally reject Jewish holidays Hanukkah and Purim which are not mentioned in the Hebrew Scripture.

 The particular manner of observance often differs significantly from the manner in which Judaism normally observes such holidays.
 Members of this movement also often use slightly different names for these holidays, often based on a literal translation of the Hebrew names given in the Hebrew Scripture.

 Holidays are generally calculated based upon the observance of lunar months, with leap years added based upon various calculations such as the vernal equinox or the ripening of the barley crop within the land of Israel.
 As such, the calendar used by members of the Hebrew Roots Movement differs significantly from the standard Jewish calendar and followers often reject the Babylonian names for the months.
 Disputes over calendar issues and whether or not the barley crop in Israel is ripe enough have resulted in multiple fractures and schisms within the movement over the years.